Originally Published on Intellyx

 For this reason, business and IT leaders are turning to a very technical sounding solution to this challenging business problem: API management.

 Application Programming Interfaces (APIs) is a technical term for a pre-defined set of instructions that enable one application to communicate with another.
 As organizations turn to approaches like microservices, which essentially deconstructs applications into modular components, APIs become the glue that connects them and enables data to move fluidly throughout a business process and customer interaction.

 The creation, publishing, consumption, and management of APIs, therefore, becomes a critical enabler of both application modernization and the business agility that organizations seek.
 While organizations can produce and manage APIs independently, this exacerbates the complexity and inhibits the agility that is the reason for these new architectures in the first place.

 Organizations are, therefore, turning to API management platforms, like CA’s API management suite, which enable them to manage the full API lifecycle from creation through consumption.
 Taking this approach, organizations can create an adaptable application architecture, but overcome the manageability and complexity risks of doing so.

 THE INTELLYX TAKE

 Copyright © Intellyx LLC.
-At the time of this writing, Accelerite and Microsoft are Intellyx clients.
-None of the other companies mentioned are Intellyx clients.
+CA is an Intellyx client.
 Intellyx retains full editorial control over the content of this paper.